metabrainz/picard-docs/troubleshooting/no_coverart.rst

    It's possible that the selected release does not have any cover art available from the enabled cover art providers.
 If a cover art image is displayed for the release on the MusicBrainz website, it is possible that the image for the release group is being displayed, or it is being provided through a third-party provider agreement.
-Sometimes this can be addressed by enabling the "CAA Release Group" and "Whitelist" provider options.
+Sometimes this can be addressed by enabling the "CAA Release Group" and "Allowed cover art URLs" provider options.

 **The selected provider is not currently available**